tingyucha/AOSPRE/docs/testcase.md

 configuration files, and namelists have all been set up for this test case.

-From the top-level <code><nobr>APAR-Observing-Simulator</nobr></code>
+From the top-level <code><nobr>AOSPRE</nobr></code>
 directory, move to the working directory for the test case:

 > <code>cd test</code>

 This directory will be your working directory for running the test case.

-Several components are required for a successful run of AOS.
+Several components are required for a successful run of AOSPRE.
 All of these components have been prepared in a simple configuration for this test case.
 Do a listing of the current working directory:

 > <code>ls -l</code>

-The various files required for a run of AOS are described below.
+The various files required for a run of AOSPRE are described below.

 ## WRF-formatted model output files